An equal opportunity to learn: a sixth grade study of students with learning disabilities

 How can educators best support students with learning disabilities, so they feel they are given an equal opportunity to learn?
 I began my journey by examining how education had affected my life and the people around me, specifically, how special education negatively affected my son Kallen.
 What can I do as an educator to prevent other students from feeling the same way?
 After reviewing the literature and interviewing my sixth grade special education students, I found that educators need to be mindful of how they present instruction.
 Regardless of inclusion or pullout, students learn best in an environment where there is a sense of belonging, high expectations, individualized instruction, and a plan that incorporates all facets of a student's education.

 Budrow, Timothy L., "An equal opportunity to learn: a sixth grade study of students with learning disabilities" (2010).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 2320.